selabs-ur1/VV-ESIR-TP2/exercises/Exercice2.md

 ### 1. Chosen Java Project

 [Here](https://github.com/Astri2/IdleBot) is the Java Project we have chosen.
+It is one of our classmates' project.

+We executed the command below to run PMD on it and obtain a report named `pmd-report.txt` :

+`pmd check -f text -R rulesets/java/quickstart.xml -d ./IdleBot/ -r ./pmd-report.txt`

+You can fin this report in the code repository.

 ### 2. True Positive

-Here is an issue found by PMD that could be solved.
+Here is an issue found by PMD that could be solved. (line 83 in the report)

 ```java
     // .\IdleBot\app\src\main\java\me\astri\idleBot\GameBot\commands\__debug\DebugCommands.java:31:
     // SwitchStmtsShouldHaveDefault: Switch statements should be exhaustive, add a default case (or missing enum branches)
 ```

-The problem reported by PMD is in the file DebugCommands.java.
+The problem reported by PMD is in the file ``DebugCommands.java``.
 It concerns the absence of a default case in a switch instruction, which is therefore not exhaustive.
 This means that if none of the specific cases are encountered, the program will not know how to handle the situation.

 We can easily correct this mistake and it is important to make the code more robust, maintainable and conform to good practices.
 In fact, we have to add a default case at this place of the code.

 ```java
     public void onGuildMessageReceived(@NotNull GuildMessageReceivedEvent event) {
         String[] args = event.getMessage().getContentRaw().toLowerCase().split("\\s+");
         if(!event.getAuthor().getId().equals(Config.get("BOT_OWNER_ID"))) return;

         if(!event.getMessage().getMentionedUsers().contains(event.getJDA().getSelfUser())) return;
         switch (args[0]) {